FadelHammoud/task-manager/README.md

             docker-compose up --build flask_app

-6. to validate that the application is running call <running-url>/test
+6. to validate that the application is running call:

+            <running-url>/test

 ## API Endpoints